Austin Slater Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in MLB.

-- The Mets have a 4.56 team ERA that ranks 25th across all MLB pitching staffs.
+- The Mets have the 22nd-ranked team ERA across all league pitching staffs (4.50).

-- Mets pitchers combine to surrender 110 total home runs at a clip of 1.3 per game (fifth-most in baseball).
+- Mets pitchers combine to rank 24th in baseball in home runs surrendered (110 total, 1.3 per game).

-- The righty last appeared on Monday against the Milwaukee Brewers, when he went five scoreless innings while giving up five hits.
+- In his last outing on Tuesday against the Milwaukee Brewers, the lefty tossed six scoreless innings while surrendering five hits.

-- The 40-year-old has amassed a 4.11 ERA and 7.7 strikeouts per nine innings across 10 games this season, while giving up a batting average of .250 to his opponents.
+- The 27-year-old has put together a 7.00 ERA and 10 strikeouts per nine innings in nine games this season, while giving up a batting average of .319 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.